FrancescoDiCursi/YouTube-caretaker-Chrome-extension/README.md

 :warning: This is a prototype and some bugs may be present.
 This is a long-term annotation project for future attempts of automatic recognition of unsafe channels thorugh user/channel activties.

 ## How to use it
-1. Download the "YouTube caretaker Chrome extension" folder
+1. Click on the "Code" button, download the zip and extract the "YouTube caretaker Chrome extension" folder
 1. Open Chrome and go to "chrome://extensions"
 1. Click on "+ Developer mode" (if needed)
 1. Click on "Load unpacked extension" and select the extension's folder